wavesoft/gulp-jbb-profile/README.md

     properties:
         - children

-# This will only make THREE.Person to be
+# This will only make sure that instances of THREE.Person are
 # tested before THREE.Object3D.
-No properties
-# or other attributes are inherited.
+No properties or are inherited.
 THREE.Person:
     depends: THREE.Object3D
     properties: